 There is truth in the backwards way the Kingdom works.

-There is strength in humility and power in weakness.
-It's easier to bend under the weight of the world than to skip with the lightness of a child.
-Trust requires a ruthless pursuit of the belief that good will win despite the evidence that seems to scream otherwise.
 To bend down to find the violets in the rubble takes a bravery.
 To open your heart up to hope following disappointment after disappointment after disappointment is never easy, but it's worth it.

 It is terrifying to think of the pain that will come as the cynical scales of adulthood are torn from our eyes, heart and soul, for hearts of flesh see and feel everything more acutely than a heart made of marble.
 Hearts of stone are unbreakable, unmovable.